Stavvor/RTS/README.md

     F - toggle friendly fire
 # TODOS
 I feel like Im done with the game, I might make some animations in the future so it feels more "alive".
-Maybe I will make some models for all units different units that are already implemented.
+Maybe I will make some missing models for all  units that are already implemented.

 I really enjoyed this project but I dont feel like writing another videogame anytime soon, however I'd like to implement multiplayer support and Im currently working on it.